ED issues show cause notice to WazirX, directors under FEMA

 Only way out for the industry is to sell power directly to customers

-The Enforcement Directorate has issued a show cause notice to cryptocurrency exchange Zanmai Labs Pvt Ltd, known as WazirX, and its Directors Nischal Shetty and Sameer Hanuman Mhatre under Foreign Exchange Management Act, 1999 for transactions involving cryptocurrencies worth ₹ 2,790.74 crore.
+The Enforcement Directorate has issued a show cause notice to cryptocurrency exchange Zanmai Labs Pvt Ltd, known as WazirX, and its Directors Nischal Shetty and Sameer Hanuman Mhatre under the Foreign Exchange Management Act, 1999 for transactions involving cryptocurrencies worth ₹2,790.74 crore.

 In a statement, the ED said it has initiated FEMA investigation on the basis of the ongoing money laundering investigation into Chinese-owned illegal online betting applications.

+Also read: Leading crypto exchanges scout entry into India despite potential ban

-During the course of the investigation, it was seen that the accused Chinese nationals had laundered proceeds of crime amounting to about ₹ 57 crore by converting the INR deposits into cryptocurrency Tether (USDT) and then transferring the same to Binance (exchange registered in Cayman Islands) Wallets based on instructions received from abroad.
+During the course of the investigation, it was seen that the accused Chinese nationals had laundered proceeds of crime amounting to about ₹57 crore by converting INR deposits into cryptocurrency Tether (USDT) and then transferring the same to Binance (exchange registered in Cayman Islands) Wallets based on instructions received from abroad.

-In the period under investigation, users of WazirX through its pool account, have received incoming cryptocurrency worth ₹ 880 crore from Binance accounts and transferred out cryptocurrency worth ₹ 1,400 crore to Binance accounts.
+In the period under investigation, users of WazirX, through its pool account, received incoming cryptocurrency worth ₹880 crore from Binance accounts and transferred out cryptocurrency worth ₹1,400 crore to Binance accounts.

 Get more of your favourite news delivered to your inbox